TanjimulSabbir/Paradise-Palms-Resort-Client-Site/README.md

 Node.js: A JavaScript runtime environment used to build the server-side application logic.
 Stripe: A payment gateway used to handle payments for room bookings.

-Git and GitHub: Version control system and code hosting platform used to collaborate with team members.
+Git and GitHub: Version control system and code hosting platform used to collaborate with others.

 Hosting and Deploy:
 Client Side- Firebase Hosting